 We think this problem is not solved because:

 Educational initiatives aimed at increasing the cyber security talent pool focussing on fixed profiles on what specialists should look like and pay too little attention to practice/cyber security as a craft.

 Existing initiatives often aim at involving highly educated people, preferably with a technical or IT background.
-As a result of this one-sided focus, potential talents such as low-skilled or MBO are excluded.
+As a result of this one-sided focus, potential talents without an academic background or the “right” diplomas are excluded.